chetan51/chetansurpur/source/drafts/musings-from-3-months-in-japan.md

 # Coming home

 This ended up being much longer than I expected, and yet I know I’ve forgotten a lot that I could describe.
-But I’ll stop now, and leave you with a few more pictures, and a quote I like by F. Scott Fitzgerald:
+But I’ll leave you with a few more pictures and a quote I like by F. Scott Fitzgerald:

 _”It’s a funny thing coming home.
 Nothing changes.
 Everything looks the same, feels the same, even smells the same.
 You realize what’s changed is you.”_